 Another option is file boxes These are nice for smaller desk spaces.
 I have used these for clients to keep important documents for kids’ schools so they can be stored in the kitchen or small desk area.
 You can also do a similar filing system with hanging wall files.
 I love the wooden or harder plastic ones the best, as they really hold up the best with continual use!

-Finally, you can go the traditional route of using filing cabinets.
-I have found that giving each file cabinet a specific purpose helps you stay on top of filing.
+Finally, you can go the traditional route of using file cabinets.
+I have found that giving each file cabinet a specific purpose helps you stay on top of the filing.
 For example, give one drawer of your filing cabinet the category of family.
 This is where I store all family medical, schooling, and memories.
-I have filing cabinets in my home office along with magazine holders.
-I actually used the filing cabinets to create a giant desk, which I share more on later in this post!!
+I have filing cabinets in my home office, along with magazine holders.
+I actually used the filing cabinets to create a giant desk, which I share more about later in this post!!

-The second thing that needs a system are your office supplies.
+The second thing that needs a system is your office supplies.
 Things like tape, paper clips, and pens all need a home.
-My first space for storing these items are in drawers with drawer organizers.
+My first space for storing these items is in drawers with drawer organizers.
 I shared a ton of tips on organizing drawers here.

 But drawer organization isn’t always an option.
 Sometimes desks don’t have tons of drawer storage.
 So I have used decorative boxes to store office supplies.
 It is an easy way to add some decorative elements to your open shelving.

 Just try to keep everyday supplies nearby, and store “sometimes” used supplies in a different location that may not be as accessible.
 This helps make daily cleanup easier.